berenger-eu/tbfmm/README.md

 TBFMM is under MIT license, however, some code related to the rotation and the uniform kernels (src/kernels/[rotation|uniform]), are under CeCILL-C license.
 Using TBFMM without one of these two kernels is under MIT, as zero part of these kernels will be involved.

+A preprint to cite TBFMM is available here: https://hal.inria.fr/hal-02550688

 # Compilation

 TBFMM is based on standard C++17, hence it needs a "modern" C++ compiler.
 TBFMM has been tested with the following compilers: